MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Experiments

 \subsection{Experimental Setup}

-\textbf{Digital Environments.} We first verify our pipeline on digital level, we adopt the real-world driving images from nuImage \cite{nuscene} dataset as the digital environments for evaluation. nuImage composed of 93,000 images that captured by 6 car-mounting cameras of different car view, \ie, back, back left, back right, front, front left, front right.
-We select one image to represent each camera view as an initial study, which are depicted in \figref{fig:main_exp}.

-\textbf{Physical Environments.} We further verify our proposed MAGIC framework in physical environments.
-In specific, we test in two different physical scenarios, as illustrated in \figref{fig:physical_exp}, one is a real-world busy bus stop scene with heavy traffic and another is a regular road next to college with few pedestrians.
-More physical deployment experiments can be found in supplemental materials.
+\textbf{Digital \& Physical Environments.} We adopt the images from nuImage \cite{nuscene} for digital evaluation, which consists of images captured by 6 car-mounting cameras from different view, \ie, back, back left, back right, front, front left, front right.
+We select one image for each view (\figref{fig:main_exp}) as an initial study.
+We further physically verify our MAGIC framework with two different physical scenarios (\figref{fig:physical_exp}).
+One is a real-world busy bus stop scene and another is a regular road next to a college with few pedestrians.
+More physical experiments can be found in supplemental materials.

-\textbf{Baselines.} Since to the NDDA \cite{NDDA2024cvpr} is the very initial study of the natural denoising diffusion attacking, we validate our method by setting NDDA as the baseline.
-In specific, due to NDDA does not consider the patch deployment, we combine NDDA with two different deployment strategies as the baselines. \ding{182} We first deploy the patches from NDDA dataset with random location in the given environment image, and we simply name it as ``NDDA Rand''.
-With random deploying location, this baseline can utilized to compare the influence of the environment introduction. \ding{183} For the second baseline, we keep using the patches from NDDA but adopt our DAgent as the deployment strategy.
-Such a baseline will effectively explain the performance of the patch effectiveness, and we name it as ``NDDA+DAgent''.
+\textbf{Baselines.} As NDDA \cite{NDDA2024cvpr} is the very initial study of natural denoising diffusion attacking, we validate our method by setting NDDA as the baseline.
+In specific, we combine NDDA with two different deployment strategies as the baselines. \ding{182} We first deploy the patches from NDDA with random location, dubbed ``NDDA Rand'', which can be utilized to verify the deployment ability of our MAGIC. \ding{183} For the second baseline, we keep using the patches from NDDA but adopt our DAgent as the deployment strategy, named ``NDDA+DAgent'' which can effectively demonstrate the advantage of our MAGIC in generating effective patches.

-\textbf{Generator \& Detectors.} To better compare to NDDA with fairness, we follow their evaluation and apply Stable Diffusion v2 \cite{sd2} as the text-to-image generation model.
-As for detectors, we adopt the same two commonly used detectors, \ie, YOLOv5 \cite{yolov5} and DETR \cite{lv2023detrs}.
-Moreover, we empirically found that both YOLOv5 and DETR are out-of-date and are easily to be disturbed, thus we further adopt YOLOv10 \cite{wang2024yolov10} which exhibits better stability for attacks as our main evaluation target.
-For all three detectors, we use the API from ultralytics to keep the evaluation consistency.
+\textbf{Generator \& Detectors.} To keep the fairness of comparison, we follow NDDA and adopt Stable Diffusion v2 \cite{sd2} as the generator.
+For target detectors, the commonly used YOLOv5 \cite{yolov5} and RT-DETR \cite{lv2023detrs} are tested.
+Moreover, we empirically found that YOLOv5 and DETR are out-of-date and easily to be disturbed, thus we further adopt YOLOv10 \cite{wang2024yolov10} as our main evaluation target.
+For all three detectors, we use the API from ultralytics to keep the consistency.